bgoonz/BGOONZ_BLOG_2.0/docs/content/dated/whyyoushoulduseObject.is()inequalitycomparison.md

 ------------------------------------------------------------------------

-We all know that JavaScript is loosely typed and in some cases it fall behind specially when it comes to quality comparison with ‘==’, comparing with ‘==’ gives unexpected results due to whats called coercion or casting “converting one of the 2 operands to the other’s type then compare”.
+We all know that JavaScript is loosely typed and in some cases it fall behind specially when it comes to quality comparison with ‘==’, comparing with ‘==’ gives unexpected results due to whats called coercion or casting "converting one of the 2 operands to the other’s type then compare”.

     0 == ' '; //true
     (null == undefined[1]) == //true